fdformula/FiniteDifferenceFormula.jl/README.md

 in a special way.
 Similarly, the more points are used, the more precise a formula is mathematically.
 However, due to rounding errors, this may not be true numerically.

 To run the code, you need the Julia programming language (https://julialang.org/).
+From v1.3.3 on, you may start Julia with the option ```-t auto```

 ## How to install the package